ODInfoBiz/csvengine-ui/README.md

 * Restful API for the services

 ## Team
-This project is an effort of serval people and was created in  as part of a bachelor thesis of Manuel Undesser at the WU Vienna.
+This project is an effort of serval people and was created in  as part of a bachelor thesis of Manuel Undesser with the title "*Metadata editor for CSV files with JSON output*" at the WU Vienna.
 The following people currently contributed to the code base:
 * Jürgen Umbrich
 * Sebastian Neumaier